-The Company provides defined contribution pension benefits to its Named Executive Officers, Brian Yuen, Vice President Pulp and Paper Sales & Marketing and Kevin Anderson, Vice President, Operations.
-The Company contributes up to a maximum amount of 12% of pensionable earnings, which consists of regular salary and 50% of the PSIP awards.
+The Company provides defined contribution pension benefits to certain of its Named Executive Officers.
+The Company contributes up to a maximum amount of 12% of pensionable earnings.

-Compensatory amounts consist of the Company's pension contribution, interest credited on deferred balances at the average rate of return of the two balanced funds in the defined contribution plan fund line-up or the money market fund, whichever is greater and unused perquisite amounts for the year.
+Compensatory amounts consist of the Company pension contribution, interest credited on deferred balances at the average rate of return of the two balanced funds in the defined contribution plan fund line-up or the money market fund, whichever is greater and unused perquisite amounts for the year.
 Non-compensatory amounts include the Named Executive Officer's contributions and investment earnings or losses for the year.
-Information on the Company contributions and accumulated value for the Named Executive Officers that are members of the defined contribution plan is as follows: